ngocphucck/edge-detection-opencv/README.md

 **Step 2:** Setup Mingw-64.
 Look [here](https://sourceforge.net/projects/mingw-w64/files/).
 Install this and make sure to include MinGW bin folder in your path.

-**Step3:** One done install Cmake.
+**Step 3:** One done install Cmake.
 Open Cmake and do the following:

 1. Open Cmake GUI.
 2. Choose a source path (previous installed) and a binaries path.